cosmos/cosmos-sdk/docs/architecture/adr-026-rosetta-api.md

 ...

 ```

+If our provided adapters don't work for a specific project because they changed their
+API they can always create another adapter and inject it into the server.

 This way we offer the possibility to offer developers the opportunity to instantiate
 a new server in their applications or just using the binary that can be build from the